Effective time management requires you to consider three things: caring enough, being aware of time, and using the most potent efficiency tactics.

 The queue.
 At your desk, keep a memo cube with the day's to-dos that don't have a scheduled time attached to it.
 That simple strategy can keep you focused. and not forgetting.

 Ritualize.
 Tie a regular-occurring or large single task to a particular time or activity.
-For example, if you want to work on your taxes, pick a time you'll be most motivated to do it, say Saturdays at 9:00 AM.
-(Research indicates that some people are genetically morning people or evening people.)
+For example, if you want to work on your taxes, pick a time you'll be most motivated to do it, say Saturdays at 9:00 AM. ( Research indicates that some people are genetically morning people or evening people.)
 Write it as an appointment on your calendar and treat that as inviolate as a doctor's appointment.
-I ritualize the entire work activity.
-Automatically, non-negotiably so it's not a choice, as soon as I get up in the morning, the first thing I do is go to my desk, screen (time-effectively) my email, and start working on something that I need a fresh mind for.
+Automatically, non-negotiably so it's not a choice, as soon as I get up in the morning, the first thing I do is go to my desk, process (time-effectively) my email, and start working on something for which I need a fresh mind.

 Another example of ritualization: Tie your unpleasant task (exercise, writing, whatever) to a desirable one, for example, exercise right before dinner.
 Make that inviolate, as non-negotiable as brushing your teeth every morning before leaving the house.